AethonGr/keystone-api-standard/test_server/api_demonstration/endpoints/README.md

 - **Transport Operations Endpoints**: Defines endpoints for managing transport operations.
 - **Driver Endpoints**: Defines endpoints for managing driver-related data.
 - **Vehicle Endpoints**: Defines endpoints for managing vehicle-related data.
+- **Organization Endpoints**: Defines endpoints for managing organization-related data.

 ## Usage

 1. Review the endpoint definitions to understand the API structure.
 2. Select and use only the endpoints that are relevant to your specific requirements.
-3. Ensure that each endpoint is properly linked to its corresponding logic in the `categories` folder.
+3. Ensure that each endpoint is properly linked to its corresponding logic in the `entities` folder.

 ## Notes